 Also, as we’ve seen with the advent of Fast Casual 3.0, the restaurant decrease in size over time.
 Automated kitchen equipment will drive this change, notes the report.
 The layout of the kitchen and the restaurant will evolve for sure.
 Polished fast casuals (3.0) are already proving more space for off-premises biz, incorporating pick-up windows and staging areas, and also at the bar.
 Yet dining areas and total space should decrease.

 Polished fast-casual operators expect an increase in consumers that will want the experience, but may often opt for delivery and take-out.
 These developments synchronize with Restaurant Industry 2030 and its findings.

 Automation and AI will influence the kitchen and the drive-thru.
 Intelligent kitchens provide incubation and a new era of development for the use of artificial intelligence.
 Meanwhile, cooking techniques and food chemistry will transform eating and dining, and also provide “new (and unexpected) culinary and beverage experiences.”

 What’s more, restaurant chains should also strategize how to accommodate self-driving cars in the drive-thru.
+Let’s not forget DoorDash and Cruise are testing self-driving delivery this year.
 Also, back-of-house tasks will be automated to increase productivity and efficiency.